 Employers are required by both federal and state laws to post certain employment-related information about employment laws in their workplaces.
-Employers are also required to follow laws covering the state and federal minimum wage (see discussion below), overtime requirements, working conditions, child labor, farm and forest labor contracting, and wage collection.
-Generally when state and federal laws apply, employers are required to comply with the law that is most beneficial to the employee.
-BOLI enforces these laws through its Wage and Hour Division, and also regulates the employment of workers on public works projects (prevailing wage).
+Employers are also required to follow laws covering the state and federal minimum wage (see Minimum Wage section), overtime requirements, working conditions, child labor, farm and forest labor contracting, and wage collection.
+Generally, when state and federal laws apply, employers are required to comply with the law that is most beneficial to the employee.
+BOLI enforces these laws through its Wage and Hour Division, and also regulates the employment of workers on public works projects (see Public Contracting Background Brief for information on prevailing wages).